nafg/reactive/reactive-web-demo/src/main/resources/site/web/Properties.md

 the browser to your code running on the server.
 There is another mechanism that builds on events, and that is properties or attributes.
-This allows you to access and modify the browser's state.
-The property's state is sent to your code on the server with events.
+This allows you to access and modify the browser’s state.
+The property’s state is sent to your code on the server with events.
 Modifications to properties are sent to the browser with